kalsan/ai_video_analyzer/doc/config.md

 | `DB_PATH`  | `/data/jobs.db`  | SQLite file.
 Bind-mount the parent dir for persistence. |
 | `WORK_DIR` | `/work`          | Ephemeral per-job workdir.
 Wiped on startup.
 Do NOT bind-mount. |

+### `/data/cookies.txt` (optional)

+After a few requests, YouTube now requires users to log in.
+The session can be shared with this tool via cookie export, after which the YouTube will see the tool as logged in via your YouTube session.

+If a Netscape-format `cookies.txt` file exists at `/data/cookies.txt`, it is passed to `yt-dlp` via `--cookies`.
+Required for age-gated, member-only, or bot-challenged YouTube videos.

+**Export procedure**

+Under Firefox, use the `cookies.txt` extension and click "Copy website and container".

+If yt-dlp reports *"The provided YouTube account cookies are no longer valid"*, the cookies were rotated — re-export per the above.

+Omit the file entirely to skip cookie auth (fine for plain public videos).

 ## Pipeline knobs

 | Var                      | Default | Notes                                                       |